btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 ### Can I use my existing BTC or LN node with BTCPay?

 It is theoretically possible, but not recommended.
 Reasons being that it's not documented, making it difficult and time consuming.
 You would need to understand what docker-compose is doing, watch this [video](https://vimeo.com/316630434).
 If you are not technically able, it's much easier to use the nodes included in the BTCPay deployment.

+### Can I connect to my BTCPay Bitcoin P2P on port 8333?
+No, BTCPay's Bitcoin core node is not exposed externally.
+For BTCPay purposes, it is not in the interest of the user, as it increases bandwidth requirement.
+BTCPay is also whitebinding connections to this port, so opening it would expose the node to potential DDoS.

 ### Can I use an existing Nginx server as a reverse proxy with SSL termination?